"If you could make God bleed, people would cease to believe in Him."

-The Quiet One: Vanko is notably very quiet, especially when compared with Tony or Hammer.
-In several of his most prominient scenes, Vanko says barely anything at all; most notably, during the climax, his only words are a simple "You lose." at Tony.
+The Quiet One: Vanko is very quiet, especially when compared with Tony or Hammer.
+In several of his most prominient scenes, Vanko says nothingat all; during the climax, his only words are a simple "You lose." at Tony.

 Ivan: The truth: all I have to do is sit here and watch as the world will consume you.
 Tony: Where are you gonna be watching the world consume me from?
 Oh, right, a prison cell.
 I'll send you a bar of soap.

 Smart People Know Latin: Natasha speaks multiple languages including Latin, which impresses Tony.
 Pepper corrects him in saying no one 'speaks' Latin, as it's a dead language.

 Smug Snake: Justin Hammer is as full of himself as Tony but unlike Tony, he doesn't have the genius to back it up.

 Smug Super: Tony is more full of himself than usual because his powered armor enables him to 'privatize world peace'.